Jkarage/golang-learn/Unit 7: Interfaces/interfaces.md

 An interface value is described as nil or non-nil based on it's dynamic type.

 An interface value can hold large dynamic values for an instance `time.Time` which is an instance in time struct having few unexported fields.
+All the field values in `time.Time` will be stored in the interface value component regardless of its sizes.

 Interface values may be comparable and because of this they may be used as keys in a map.